Share this post

 About 25% of our trip involved riding in the mountains and that meant tons of twisties.
 The bike handles well, even with the weight I had strapped on the rear rack.
 Devin told me that I went through a corner with the motorcycle leaned over way more than he had ever seen.
 I told him I wanted to assess how the bike took a corner hard; I didn’t tell him I hadn’t been paying attention and I entered that corner way too hot.
 Trust me on this: The bike handles.

 The Janus motorcycles excel in drawing a crowd, far more so than any other motorcycle I’ve ever ridden.
 The things are magnets.
 People know they are seeing something special, and once they get close enough, the Janus attention to fit and finish makes the motorcycles even more visually appealing.
-The closest thing I’ve ever seen to a bike attracting this kind of attention were the CSC Mustangs, and the Janus was even more of a magnet.
+The closest thing I’ve ever seen to a bike attracting this kind of attention was the CSC Mustangs, and the Janus was even more of a magnet.
 Many folks thought the Janus motorcycles were restored vintage machines.
 We experienced this kind of attention at virtually every stop.

 Look, I know you can buy a used (fill in the blanks here, keyboard commandos) for less than the cost of a new Janus.
 That’s missing the point entirely.
 I’m fairly confident that no one ever considered a used Sportster as an alternative to a Janus.
 Nope, this bike is for someone who wants something special, something different, something that is not made to appeal to the broadest possible market.
 I asked Devin if he and Richard Worsham (Janus’ other founding partner) did a market study before they introduced the bike.
 You can guess the answer.
 “No,” Devin answered.
 “We built the bike we wanted to build.”
 So, if you’re a person who follows the crowd, this is not your motorcycle.
 If you’re a person who makes your own decisions, though, then you’re in the zone here, folks.

 About that $7K price: The keyboard commandos have said that’s too much for a 250.
 I don’t think so.
 Consider the BMW G 310 GS recently reviewed here on the ExNotes blog.
 That’s a 250-class bike made in India that goes for something north of $7K.
 Consider the Versys 300 Kawi.
 Same story there by the time you’re done screwing around with the typical dealer’s larcenous setup and freight charges.
 Yeah, there are other machines out there for less, most notably the CSC motorcycles with the same CG engine (the TT250 and the SG250).
 The CSC motorcycles are phenomenal motorcycles and their value is off the charts.
 They don’t have the look and the exclusivity of a Janus, though, and they are not made in America.
-Is that important?
+Is this important?
 I’d say no, but a lot of people think otherwise to read their Internet forum comments (which they type, of course, on computers made in China).

 Think about that for a second.
 Motorcycles made in America.
 Yeah, the Janus CG motor is Chinese.
 What’s your point?
 Nearly everything else is fabricated and assembled right here.
 Maybe it’s time for some of the naysayers and keyboard commandos to put their money where their mouths are.
 It’s not likely the strokesters would ever do that, but maybe it’s time they should.
 Me?
 I think what the guys in Goshen are doing is amazing.
-You have two young guys with a vision and a great team building motorcycles in America.
+You have two young guys with a vision and a great team-building motorcycles in America.
 Exquisite motorcycles with style and a unique character.
 Motorcycles that can take you through Baja and bring you back safely.
 Motorcycles with a soul.
 A motorcycle with which you can form a bond.
 What’s wrong with that?

 Want to read the rest of the story?
 Please visit Joe Berk’s Baja page for an index to all of the Janus Baja blog posts!